Helsinki cluster access

 ssh -YA username@turso.cs.helsinki.fi

-with your uni account name.
+needs to be replaced by your uni-account name.
+The password is your standard university selected one.
 The connection only works within the university’s eduroam internet network, i.e., you have to be physically at the campus.
 If you are greeted with the turso terminal, you can continue to the next step.

 If you want to connect from outside the university you need to first jump through via e.g., melkinpaasi.cs.helsinki.fi